ChengZu/wowfish/www/README.md

-simple server example thant can run this program
+simple server example that can run this program